Tummy Tuck in Tampa, FL

 Like all cosmetic surgery, cost should not be the determining factor when choosing a tummy tuck surgeon.
 Because of the high level of skill required to perform this surgery well, only plastic surgeons certified by the American Board of Plastic Surgery should be considered.
 Dr. Temmen is proud to be one of the few female board certified plastic surgeons in the Tampa area to offer advanced tummy tuck, lipoabdominoplasty, and liposuction surgery to her patients.

 The cost of a tummy tuck with liposuction varies by plastic surgeon and by region of the country.
-In the Tampa Bay area of Florida, the average price of a lipoabdominoplasty tummy tuck starts at around $6,000 to $6,500 including the additional liposuction, surgeon fees, anesthesia fees, facility fees, and garments.
-The cost of a tummy tuck may increase with the complexity, revisionary surgery, and increases in planned surgical time.
+In the Tampa Bay area of Florida, the average price of a lipoabdominoplasty tummy tuck starts around $10,900 including the additional liposuction, surgeon fees, anesthesia fees, facility fees, and garments.
+The cost of a tummy tuck may increase with the complexity, re-visionary surgery, and increases in planned surgical time.

 Dr. Temmen offers convenient payment options for tummy tucks and all other cosmetic surgery.
 They accept check, credit, card, and CareCredit, a credit card that offers special financing and low monthly payments for cosmetic surgery procedures.